Midnight Hub Investors Have Opportunity to Lead Midnight Hub Securities Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of ROOMS non-fungible tokens ("NFTs") and Digital Nomads NFTs issued by Midnight Hub between January 15, 2023 and March 31, 2024, both dates inclusive (the "Class Period").
-If you wish to serve as lead plaintiff, you must move the Court no later than January 6, 2025.
+Why: Rosen Law Firm, a global investor rights law firm, reminds purchasers of ROOMS non-fungible tokens ("NFTs") and Digital Nomads NFTs issued by Midnight Hub between January 15, 2023 and March 31, 2024, both dates inclusive (the "Class Period"), of the important January 6, 2025 lead plaintiff deadline.

 So what: If you purchased ROOMS NFTs and Digital Nomads NFTs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.